UVW01/Modern-CPP-Programming-aka-CPP-Pool/README.md

 The difference between namespaces and classes is that a namespace is a way to organize your code, and a class is a way to create an object from a blueprint.

-# OOP
+### The _Constructor/Destructor_ in OOP

-In Object Oriented Programming, a constructor is a function that is called when an object is created, and a destructor is a function that is called when an object is destroyed, i.e. when the object is deleted with the `delete` keyword.
+In Object Oriented Programming, a _constructor_ is a function that is called when an object is created _(usually with the `new` keyword)_, and a _Destructor_ is a function that is called when an object is destroyed _(usually with the `delete` keyword)_.
 For example, if you have a class called `MyClass`, you can create an object from it with the following code:

 ```c++
 class MyClass {